CloudLabs-MOC/MS-4021-Copilot-Immersion-Experience/Instructions/Demos/12-Researcher-Analyst-Demo.md

 In order to complete these demos, you will need to download the [Researcher and Analyst Demo - Content Pack](https://microsoft.sharepoint.com/:u:/r/teams/MTTCentral/Immersion%20Experience%20Source%20Control/MS-4021%20Copilot%20Immersion%20Experience/Demos/Agent%20Demo%20Sample%20Docs/Researcher%20and%20Analyst%20Demo%20-%20Content%20Pack.zip?csf=1&web=1&e=384sFW), which contains all the necessary files and resources.

-> **TIP:** Before delivering the demo, you can create a SharePoint site in your demo environment to store all the files for easy access.
-Alternatively, you can store the files locally and reference them directly in your prompts using **/**.

-To access these agents:

-- Open the **Copilot app** from [m365.cloud.microsoft](https://m365.cloud.microsoft).
-- Select **Researcher** or **Analyst** from the navigation pane.

-> **Note:** You’ll need to point Researcher and Analyst to internal files (SharePoint/OneDrive) for grounded insights.

----

 ## Talking Points

 - **Researcher** acts like a highly paid consultant: it can build structured, well-cited deliverables by blending internal files, competitor intelligence, and web sources.